Raaschou/roborally/README.md

 Besides the tests is checked, they all passed we have tested the new game functionality manually.

 # Assignment 4e)
 - [ ] implemented winning conditions
-- [ ] added (interactive) command card "Turn Left or Right"                            <- Rune skriver denne
+- [x] added (interactive) command card "Turn Left or Right"
-- [ ] implemented interactive command cards functionality - interrupts the 'game loop' <- Rune skriver denne
+- [x] implemented interactive command cards functionality - interrupts the 'game loop'
 - [ ] written javaDocs for implementations and uses
 - [ ] added tests for new functionality

+## Interactive card
+We have implemented the card "Turn Left or Right" that is an interactive card where the current player is prompted to chose to turn in one of the two directions.
+We first added the command card "Turn Left or Right" to the enum model.Command.
+We then implemented the functionality by switching the game phase to INTERACTIVE_PLAYER within the controller.GameController.executeCommand() method's switch statement.
+In the view.PlayerView this clears the programPane and add the buttons: "Left" and "Right".
+Besides we pause the "game loop" by returning from the executeNextStep method which we have split in two (executeNextStep() and continueNextStep()) methods within the GameController.
+After the player has done the interaction - picked a direction.
+The newly implemented method controller.GameController.turnLeftOrRight() resets the game phase to Activation and resumes the game by calling continueNextStep.
+After this the turnLeftOrRight() method check if the game was in stepMode and resumes the mode the game was in before the interactive card interrupted the "game loop".